What is a nuclear medicine technologist?

 Nuclear medicine – PET/SPECT/CT

 Nuclear medicine imaging generates non-invasive images except when a radiopharmaceutical is given intravenously, and in most cases, the procedure is pain-free to help in the diagnosis and evaluation of the disease state of the patient.
 These SPECT and PET imaging scans utilise radioactive materials called radiopharmaceuticals or radiotracers.
 The radiotracer can be inhaled as a gas, injected into the bloodstream or swallowed.
 The tracer will then accumulate in the human body during the examination.
-The radioactive emissions from the radiotracer are detected by a gamma camera or another imaging device which is capable of producing the images from inside the human body to generate the molecular information.
+The radioactive emissions from the radiotracer are detected by a gamma camera or another imaging device that is capable of producing images from inside the human body to generate molecular information.
 The advantages of these systems are that nuclear medicine images can be combined with computed tomography (CT) or magnetic resonance imaging (MRI) to generate image fusion.
 This approach enables two scans to be done in one patient sitting and the information can be correlated with one image combine to produce an accurate diagnosis.
-These hybrid scanners extend to single photon emission computed tomography (SPECT)/computed tomography (CT) systems including positron emission tomography (PET)/computed tomography (CT) machines.
+These hybrid scanners extend to single-photon emission computed tomography (SPECT)/computed tomography (CT) systems including positron emission tomography (PET)/computed tomography (CT) machines.
 Another technology platform being developed uses a combination of the PET/MRI hybrid scanner.

 Nuclear medicine technologist also offers radiotherapeutic procedures which include radioactive iodine (I-131) therapy using SPECT imaging.
 In this procedure, a tiny amount of radioactive material is used to treat cancer and other medical conditions affecting the thyroid gland.
 Also, Non-Hodgkin’s lymphoma patients may undergo radioimmunotherapy (RIT) if they are unresponsive to chemotherapy.
 The radioimmunotherapy (RIT) approach to cancer treatment combines radiation therapy with the targeting ability of immunotherapy and is designed to imitate cellular activity in the immune system of the human body.

 Radiation therapeutic physics

 Radiation therapeutic physics (radiotherapy physics or radiation oncology physics) is concerned mostly with linear accelerator (Linac) systems and kilovoltage x-ray treatment units.
 In addition to more advanced modalities such as cyberknife, tomotherapy, brachytherapy and proton therapy.